Operation Cowboy: The Rescue of the Lipizzaner Horses

 Podhajsky’s goal in the performance was to persuade Patton to rescue the horses from Hostau and to take charge of them until after the war was over on all fronts, and the recovery was well on its way.
 At the time of this historic performance Podhajsky had no idea that the Hostau Lipizzaner breeding stock had already been rescued by the American troops, under the direction of Colonel Reed.

-After hearing Podhajsky’s request, Patton sent an aide to investigate the possibility of rescuing the horses, as Podhajsky requested.
-It was then that he discovered that Colonel Reed had ordered the Operation Cowboy mission and that the mission had been completed on April 28!
+After hearing Podhajsky’s request, Patton sent an aide to investigate the possibility of rescuing the horses.
+It was then that he discovered that Colonel Reed had ordered the Operation Cowboy mission and that the mission had been completed.
 Surprise!

 In his autobiography, War As I Knew It, Gen. Patton actually wrote, “It struck me as rather strange, that, in the midst of a world at war, some twenty young and middle-aged men in great physical condition…had spent their entire time teaching a group of horses to wiggle their butts and raise their feet… Much as I like horses, this seemed to me wasted energy.”